VMT-Batman/BatBot/README.md

 # BatBot
 ![BatBot](https://i.pinimg.com/474x/f6/95/a5/f695a5081296710fcfcb81b8682300a3.jpg)
+# ⭐**BatBot is not only dead but like very dead and no comeback is happening rip BatBot you were cool for like a day.
+All of the info below is from when it was actually being used im just keeping it for memories**⭐
 ## Why?
 BatBot was created out of absolute bordem.
 This bot is **NOT** meant to be taken super seriously; I just made it for some funny commands and to help moderate some servers with greater flexibility.